-$2.0\ Units.$ No prerequisite.
+2.0 Units.
+No prerequisite.
 Advisory: Automotive Technology 113 and 116.
-One lecture and three practicum hours weekly.
+One lecture and three laboratory hours weekly.

-This course provides training in diagnosing and servicing modern computer-controlled light duty diesel vehicles.
+This course provides training in diagnosing and servicing modern, computer-controlled light duty diesel vehicles.
 The course covers diesel engine operation, fuel system delivery and operation, air induction principles and operation, exhaust system components and operation, and electronic controls operation and testing.
-Diagnostic tools such as scan tools, digital multi-meters and digital storage oscilloscopes will be used to diagnose vehicle faults.
+Diagnostic tools such as scan tools, digital multi-meters and digital storage oscilloscopes are used to diagnose vehicle faults.
 This course is a skills-competency based curriculum.
-In order to pass this class each student must demonstrate his/her competency to perform skills necessary to quality for technician positions, which require minimum supervision upon employment.
-(CSU)
+In order to pass this class each